-This Creamy Rosemary Chicken Pasta is a simple weeknight meal that is still fancy enough to serve when you have guest coming for dinner.
-If you are looking for dinner ideas for the whole family then this easy chicken pasta dish will be your new favourite comfort food.
+This Creamy Rosemary Chicken Pasta is a simple weeknight meal that is still fancy enough to serve when you have guests coming for dinner.
+If you are looking for dinner ideas for the whole family then this easy chicken pasta dish will be your new favorite comfort food.

 Top tips for making this Creamy Chicken Pasta.

 Flaten the Chicken